-- (a) When field radiographic operations are performed [at a location other than a permanent radiographic installation], a minimum of two radiographic personnel shall be present to operate the X-ray device.
+(a) When field radiographic operations are performed [at a location other than a permanent radiographic installation], a minimum of two radiographic personnel shall be present to operate the X-ray device.
 At least one of the radiographic personnel shall be qualified as a radiographer.
-The other individual may be either a radiographer, a radiographer's assistant or a radiographer trainee. - (b) Other than a radiographer, or a radiographer's assistant who is under the personal supervision of a radiographer, an individual may not manipulate the controls or operate the equipment used in industrial radiographic operations.
+The other individual may be either a radiographer[,] or a radiographer's assistant [or a radiographer trainee].

+(b) Other than a radiographer, or a radiographer's assistant who is under the personal supervision of a radiographer, an individual may not manipulate the controls or operate the equipment used in industrial radiographic operations.

-- (c) At each job site, the following shall be supplied by the registrant or licensee: - (1) The appropriate barrier ropes and warning signs. - (2) At least one operable, calibrated radiation survey instrument. - (3) For each worker requiring monitoring, an individual personnel dosimeter that is processed and evaluated by an NVLAP processor. - (4) An operable, calibrated direct reading dosimeter with a range of zero to 200 milliroentgen (51.6 μ C/kg) [(200 milliroentgen)] for each worker requiring monitoring. - (d) An industrial radiographic operation may not be performed if any of the items in subsection (c) is not available at the job site or is inoperable.
+(c) At each job site, the following shall be supplied by the registrant or licensee:

+(1) The appropriate barrier ropes and warning signs.

+(2) At least one operable, calibrated radiation survey instrument.

+(3) For each worker requiring monitoring, an individual personnel dosimeter that is processed and evaluated by an NVLAP processor.

+(4) An operable, calibrated direct reading dosimeter with a range of zero to 200 milliroentgen (51.6 μ C/kg) [(200 milliroentgen)] for each worker requiring monitoring.

+(d) An industrial radiographic operation may not be performed if any of the items in subsection (c) is not available at the job site or is inoperable.

+§ 225.84.
+Operating and emergency procedures.

+The operating and emergency procedures of the registrant or licensee shall include instruction in at least the following:

+(1) Handling and use of sources of radiation to be employed so that no individual is likely to be exposed to radiation in excess of the limits established in Chapter 219 (relating to standards for protection against radiation).

+(2) Methods and occasions for conducting radiation surveys and the proper use of survey meters.

+(3) Methods for controlling access to areas where radiographic operations are being conducted.

+(4) Methods and occasions for locking and securing sources of radiation.

+(5) Personnel monitoring and the use of individual monitoring devices, including steps that are to be taken immediately by radiographic personnel when a direct reading dosimeter is found to be off-scale.

+(6) Methods and procedures for minimizing exposure to individuals in the event of an accident.

+(7) The procedure for notifying proper personnel in the event of an accident.

+(8) Maintenance of records required by the Department.

+(9) The inspection and maintenance of radiation-producing [machines] devices and survey meters.